Diablo III: Reaper of Souls: Nintendo Switch version

 Released on November 2, 2018, the Nintendo Switch version includes all expansion content to date as well as several new items.
-Four people will be able to play together: either four players can play on a single screen, or four separate Switches can be used together using the internet.
+Up to four people can play together: either four players can play on a single screen, or four separate Switches can be used together using the internet.
 It can be played both offline and online.

 Features

 Reaper of Souls adds a number of new features to the core gameplay of Diablo III.
 These include a new character class, the Crusader, who specializes in defensive play, large weapons (including newly introduced types like flails), specialized "Crusader shields", and holy magic.
 A fifth Act is added, which follows the Nephalem's quest through the remains of Westmarch and the Pandemonium Fortress to stop Malthael and his allies.
 In addition to the campaign, the expansion adds an "Adventure Mode", where players are free to roam the entire world and take on random Bounties and dungeons (called "Nephalem Rifts") at their leisure.
 A new artisan, the Mystic, can enhance the properties and appearance of the player's equipment.
 The expansion also raises the level cap to 70 (up from 60), and adds new skills, runes, and passive abilities for all characters, as well as a fourth slot for passive skills that unlocks when the character reaches level 70.